zen-browser/docs/content/contribute/docs.md

 This command starts a local server and opens the documentation site in your default web browser.
 The site will automatically reload whenever you make changes to the Markdown files.

-## Step 7: Commit and Push Your Changes
+## 7. Commit and Push Your Changes

 Once you are satisfied with your changes, commit them to your local repository: